 What makes CAFIN’s work unique?

 CAFIN is differentiated by both its broad scope and its specific approaches.
+Our broad scope is based on our consideration of overall community impacts of financial system, institutions, markets, regulations, and policies.
 Rather than treat finance as a narrow subfield, our group pushes for an overall understanding of the role of finance in the economy and the challenges associated with the functioning of financial markets.
 We drill down to specific, identifiable problems and develop solutions using frontier approaches.

 What impact are we having?